-Help make safer, more inclusive spaces for everyone in the Brookes community
+Creating safer, more inclusive spaces for everyone in our community

-At Oxford Brookes University, we believe that everyone deserves to be treated equitably and respectfully, to be heard and valued, and to access accurate information so that thoughtful choices can be made.
+At Oxford Brookes University, we believe that everyone deserves to be treated respectfully, to be heard and valued, and to have access to resources and information so that thoughtful choices can be made.

 Sexual Consent Education logo

-Student participation is vital and we are working hard to develop a trauma-informed staff-student dialogue which breaks down issues of mistrust.
-To achieve this, we are working closely with students, Brookes Union and external consultants.
+Student participation is essential and we are working hard to develop a trauma-informed dialogue between students and staff.
+To achieve this, the Consent team works closely with students, Brookes Union and external consultants.

 This course supports you to: